drakkan/sftpgo/README.md

       - `scp`, SCP is an experimental feature, we have our own SCP implementation since we can't rely on "scp" system command to proper handle quotas and user's home dir restrictions.
 The SCP protocol is quite simple but there is no official docs about it, so we need more testing and feedbacks before enabling it by default.
 We may not handle some borderline cases or have sneaky bugs.
 Please do accurate tests yourself before enabling SCP and let us known if something does not work as expected for your use cases.
 SCP between two remote hosts is supported using the `-3` scp option.
       - `md5sum`, `sha1sum`, `sha256sum`, `sha384sum`, `sha512sum`.
 Useful to check message digests for uploaded files.
 These commands are implemented inside SFTPGo so they work even if the matching system commands are not available, for example on Windows.
       - `cd`, `pwd`.
 Some SFTP clients does not support the SFTP SSH_FXP_REALPATH packet type and so they use `cd` and `pwd` SSH commands to get the initial directory.
 Currently `cd` do nothing and `pwd` always returns the `/` path.
       - `git-receive-pack`, `git-upload-pack`, `git-upload-archive`.
-These commands enable support for Git repo over SSH, they need to be installed and in your system's `PATH`.
+These commands enable support for Git repositories over SSH, they need to be installed and in your system's `PATH`.
       - `rsync`.
 The `rsync` command need to be installed and in your system's `PATH`.
 We cannot avoid that rsync create symlinks so if the user has the permission to create symlinks we add the option `--safe-links` to the received rsync command if it is not already set.
 This should prevent to create symlinks that point outside the home dir.
 If the user cannot create symlinks we add the option `--munge-links`, if it is not already set.
 This should make symlinks unusable (but manually recoverable)
 - **"data_provider"**, the configuration for the data provider
     - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`, `bolt`, `memory`